-Gypsophila is a genus of about 150 species of flowering plants that belong to the Caryophyllaceae (carnation) plant family.
+Gypsophila is a genus of about 150 flowering plants belonging to the Caryophyllaceae (carnation) plant family.
 The flowers are commonly referred to as baby’s breath or babe’s breath.
 They’re beloved for their vast sprays of tiny, delicate, white flowers.

-These plants have a fairly wide native range with plants growing naturally in Europe, Asia, Northern Africa, Australia, and the Pacific Islands.
+These plants have a relatively wide native range, growing naturally in Europe, Asia, Northern Africa, Australia, and the Pacific Islands.
 Despite the plant’s popularity in fresh and dried floral arrangements, it is considered a weed in many places due to its invasive growing habits.

 Chrysanthemum is a genus of about 40 flowering subshrubs or herbaceous perennials that belong to the Asteraceae (daisy) plant family.
-They grow native in areas of northeastern Europe and eastern Asia, with the most significant number of species originating in China.
+They grow natively in northeastern Europe and eastern Asia, with most species originating in China.

-Most commonly in the wild, they are gold or yellow in color, but they blossom in almost every color there is.
-White chrysanthemum varieties are available with several different flower forms, including reflexed, incurved, intermediate, pompon, single, anemone, spoon, and quill.
+Most commonly in the wild, they are gold or yellow, but they blossom in almost every color.
+White chrysanthemum varieties are available in several flower forms, including reflexed, incurved, intermediate, pompon, single, anemone, spoon, and quill.

 The Digitalis genus of the Plantaginaceae (plantain) plant family contains about 20 species of perennial and biennial flowering plants and shrubs.
 They are commonly called foxglove and are native to northwestern Africa, Europe, and western Asia.

-Foxgloves produce tall spikes from which copious, tube-shaped flowers blossom in shades of purples, pinks, and white, creating quite large, ornamental racemes.
+Foxgloves produce tall spikes from which copious, tube-shaped flowers blossom in shades of purple, pink, and white, creating quite large, ornamental racemes.
 They attract butterflies and moths to gardens.

 The Petunia genus contains 20 species of perennial flowering plants that belong to the Solanaceae (nightshade) plant family and are native to South America.
-Petunia hybrids are highly popular garden plants that grow with clumping or trailing habits that make them a perfect choice for containers, hanging baskets, and window boxes.
+Petunia hybrids are highly popular garden plants that grow with clumping or trailing habits, making them a perfect choice for containers, hanging baskets, and window boxes.

 They produce tubular, star-shaped flowers in various shades of white and combinations of white with other vibrant colors.
-Additionally, they blossom in just about every other color and combination of colors you can imagine, with solid, striped, or speckled petals.
+Additionally, they blossom in almost every other color and combination of colors, with solid, striped, or speckled petals.

-Commonly called hydrangea or hortensia, about 75 species of flowering plants belong to the Hydrangea genus of the Hydrangeaceae plant family.
-These plants are native to both the Americas and Asia, but most originate in Japan, China, and the Koreas.
+Commonly called hydrangea or hortensia, about 75 flowering plants belong to the Hydrangea genus of the Hydrangeaceae plant family.
+These plants are native to the Americas and Asia, but most originate in Japan, China, and Korea.

-Hydrangea plants grow as either woody vines or small trees and they can be either deciduous or evergreen, but most of the popular varieties grown in gardens are deciduous.
+Hydrangea plants grow as either woody vines or small trees, and they can be either deciduous or evergreen, but most of the popular garden varieties are deciduous.
 They produce globe-shaped clusters of attractive flowers that are naturally a greenish-white color.
-The flowers, however, can also appear in cotton-candy shades of pink, blue, and purple, depending on the soil’s pH.
+Hydrangea flower colors can also appear in cotton-candy shades of pink, blue, and purple, depending on the soil’s pH.

-A member of the Asteraceae plant family, the Dahlia genus currently contains 42 species (and countless cultivars and hybrids) of herbaceous perennial plants that are native to Central America and Mexico.
+A member of the Asteraceae plant family, the Dahlia genus currently contains 42 species (and countless cultivars and hybrids) of herbaceous perennial plants native to Central America and Mexico.

-Dahlias are beloved for their showy flower heads that produce numerous layers of pointed petals that spread out from the flower’s center in striking geometric patterns.
+Dahlias are beloved for their showy flower heads, producing numerous layers of pointed petals that spread out from the flower’s center in striking geometric patterns.
 Dahlias bloom in a wide array of colors and combinations of colors, including several varieties featuring creamy shades of white.

 The only genus in the Paeoniaceae plant family, Paeonia is a genus containing a contested number (between 25 and 40) of species of flowering plants that are native to western North America, Europe, and Asia.
 Currently, 33 species of peonies have been officially accepted into the genus.